 administrative staff overtime lawyer

 Not all employees are entitled to overtime under the Fair Labor Standards Act (FLSA).
 One particular exemption that applies to some workers is the administrative exemption.
 Despite the similarity in names, however, most administrative employees – such as administrative assistants, executive assistants, and secretaries – do not fall under this exception to federal overtime rules.
 If you’re an administrative worker who isn’t being compensated for overtime despite putting in over 40 hours per week, it’s time to find out if you may be owed overtime pay.
+Speak to an administrative staff overtime pay lawyer at our firm about your rights.
+We believe in putting your interests first, which is why our fees are contingent on achieving a successful outcome for you.

 The General Overtime Requirement